-- Call a Grass Valley dog bite attorney experienced in handling these types of cases.
-The lawyer will handle communications with the owner of the animal as well as the insurance company.
-The lawyer can ensure that documentation to support your case is strong to obtain the compensation you deserve.
+- Call a Grass Valley dog bite attorney experienced in handling these cases.
+The lawyer will handle communications with the animal's owner and the insurance company.
+The lawyer can ensure that the documentation to support your case is vital to obtain the compensation you deserve.

 As with all personal injury cases, someone who is injured by a dog is entitled to claim the following compensation: